Detecting Local Insights from Global Labels: Supervised & Zero-Shot Sequence Labeling via a Convolutional Decomposition: Grammatical Error Detection

 Fine-tuning the zero-shot model \textsc{uniCNN+BERT} with the min-max loss constraint (\textsc{uniCNN+BERT+mm}) has the effect of increasing precision and decreasing recall, as seen in Table~\ref{table:test-results-zeroAndSupervised}.
-This results in a modest increase in $F_{0.5}$, but also a decrease in $F_1$ (to 38.04), for the \textsc{uniCNN+BERT+mm}.
-Whether or not this is a desirable tradeoff will likely depend on the particular use case.
+This results in a modest increase in $F_{0.5}$, but also a decrease in $F_1$ to 38.04.
+Whether or not this is a desirable tradeoff depends on the particular use case, but illustrates biasing the detections via task-specific constraints in the absence of token-level labels.

+\textit{The inductive bias of the architecture is important for token-level detections: Models with similar sentence-level classification results can have significantly different token-level results.} For example, \textsc{CNN+BERT} and \textsc{uniCNN+BERT} have similar sentence-level $F_1$ scores of around 86, despite differing token-level effectiveness, and the LSTM baselines all exhibit similar sentence-level $F_1$ scores yet have significantly different token-level scores.
+As such, attention-style approaches are useful, but not sufficient, for analyzing model predictions over the non-identifiable parameters of deep models, further justifying the need for the proposed methods establishing auditable mappings to the support set.